 Amount ($) offered to Investors

-If a Preferred Offering, it will describe what the Investors should expect in the way of a Preferred Return through a Distribution Waterfall describing the manner that Issuer distributions to equity investors are treated (e.g., first to Preferred then to Common).
-Furthermore, it will define controlling Issuer documents, such as an Operating Agreement for an LLC or the Articles of Incorporation for a C Corp.
+If a Preferred Offering, it will describe what the Investors should expect in the way of a Preferred Return through a Distribution Waterfall or liquidation preference that describes the manner that Issuer distributions to equity investors are treated (e.g., first to Preferred then to Common).
+Furthermore, it will identify the controlling documentation, such as an Operating Agreement for an LLC or the Articles of Incorporation for a C Corp.
 You should read and reconcile the Summary of Terms to the language contained within these documents.